Coconut Shrimp with Spicy Marmalade Sauce

 - 1/4 teaspoon hot sauce

-- In a small bowl, whisk the coconut milk and season with salt and pepper.
+- In a small bowl, whisk the coconut milk and egg.
 Set aside.
-In a separate small bowl, whisk together the coconut, panko, cayenne pepper, salt and pepper.
+Fill a third shallow bowl with the shredded coconut.

 - While the shrimp are cooking, whisk together the marmalade, honey, mustard and hot sauce.